Surprise a beekeeper over the holiday period. Check out the PerfectBee Gift Guide for Beekeepers.

 The utility and value we find in beeswax comes from its unique properties.
-These create a substance that, apart from being created through a fascinating process, almost seems designed to be for our own benefit, though it is not, of course.
+These are evident in a substance that, apart from being created through a fascinating process, almost seems designed to be for our own benefit, though it is not, of course.

 So these are the characteristics of beeswax.
 Let's look at some of the methods for extracting it from our hives and frames.

 We will assume relatively small amounts of wax are to be extracted i.e. this isn't a commercial operation.
-We will first describe a simple process available to anyone with some simple tools in the kitchen.
+Let's look first at a simple process available to anyone with some simple tools in the kitchen.

 Place the beeswax-containing cheesecloth in a simmering saucepan of water.
 Gently press down to split up the larger chunks, which speeds things up a little as the beeswax melts.